meta-llama/llama-recipes/src/llama_recipes/data/llama_guard/README.md

 ```

 Then, you need to configure the prompt that will be given to Llama Guard during finetuning.
 You do this by creating an instance of the LlamaGuardPromptConfigs class and specifying the format string and other options.

-**Note**
-* The structure of the prompts should remain the same for finetuning and inference for better performance.
+**Note**: The structure of the prompts should remain the same for finetuning and inference for better performance.

 For example: